- The Galois Group

 4. Unlimited Cloud Storage

-The university has partnered with Box to give everyone affiliated with the campus unlimited cloud storage (for life).
+The university has partnered with Box to give everyone affiliated with the campus unlimited cloud storage.
 You can setup and sign in here: Box Login.
 You even get to keep your unlimited box account once you leave the university.
+File size is limited to 250 MB.

 5. “Free” Use of the Gym